syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 After the installation, the necessary Microsoft compatible fonts will be available in this location "/usr/share/fonts/truetype/msttcorefonts", which will be considered for conversion.

-N> To use Microsoft fonts in your environment, kindly get license clearance from Microsoft at your side.
+N> To use Microsoft fonts in your environment, kindly get the license clearance from Microsoft on your side.

 ## How to install necessary fonts in Linux containers